 I really didn’t think that I would bat an eyelid, never mind feel compelled to write about settling my baby into nursery, I mean – it’s boring right?
 Only, once you’re in the middle of it, it’s not.
 It’s all I’ve been thinking about the past two weeks.
 Is she okay?
 Am I doing the wrong thing sending her away for two days?
 Should I go back to work?
 Should I not go back to work?
 Shall we pull her out?
 Does she actually stop crying once I leave?
 Is she eating?
 Is she having fun?
 Will she make friends?
 Is she happy there? blah blah blah…

 I have settled children myself before.
 I’ve settled kids into Nursery and into Reception.
 I know the drill.
 Yet, each time when I arrive at the nursery door and when I leave her screaming my name behind me, I have to have a firm word with myself.
 The conversation goes a little like this.

 It might help to bring in something from home for those first days.
 A favourite book or teddy that she loves is always a good option.

 Where the fuck is that doll that she never even plays with at home?
 I brought it on day one and on day two and now it’s gone, and all of a sudden she desperately wants it .
 And I’ve forgotten the sodding dummy.

-It really helps if you can tell them a little bit about the things she enjoys.
+It really does help if you can tell us a little bit about the things she enjoys.
 Favourite songs?
 Favourite books?
 Activities that she enjoys?